Eastside Technical Center: History

-The Eastside Technical Center opened their doors in 1978 under the name Northside Vocational Center.
-And like most technical centers across the state of Kentucky today, the school was operated and managed by the Kentucky Department of Education.
+The Eastside Technical Center opened its doors in 1978 under the name Northside Vocational Center.
+Like most technical centers across the state of Kentucky today, the school was operated and managed by the Kentucky Department of Education.
 Tom Wilson was the principal of Eastside Technical Center from its opening in 1978 to 1999.

 When the school opened, students had the choice of the following programs of study: